Kloudations/Kloudations/README.md

 **One thing you should especially know is that I keep a consistent personality.
 My actions and/or responses are usually in hand with whom I'm talking to.
 In other words,

-I try to match one another's personality so I  can attempt to make them comfortable with me.
+I try to match one another's personality so I  can attempt to have them feel comfortable with me.
 This applies to vibe of places and friend groups.

 I am very self-insecure at the moment, so I apologize in advance.